horovod/horovod/docs/conda.rst

 If you wish to use any JupyterLab extensions included in the :code:`environment.yml` and :code:`requirements.txt` files, then you may need to rebuild the JupyterLab application.

-For simplicity, I typically include the instructions for re-building JupyterLab in a :code:`postBuild` script.
+For simplicity, we typically include the instructions for re-building JupyterLab in a :code:`postBuild` script.
 Here is what this script looks like for my Horovod environments. ::

     jupyter labextension install --no-build jupyterlab-nvdashboard